gruns/blagoblag/content/drafts/distro-security.rst

 software packages they use would be enormous, no one would ever manage to ship any software (or secure it)!

-The distro's appear to use a definition of security issues that is:
+The distros appear to use a definition of security issues that is:

     A specific bug in a specific piece of software that results in a specific vulnerability (that someone, under some threat model, could exploit)